GSA/open-gsa-redesign/_apidocs/entity-api.md

 </p>
 </details>

-### Example 7:  I have a Fed System Account and the Role required to access non-SAM Registrant entities, both Public and NPDY.
+### Example 7:  I have a Fed System Account and the Role required to access the not registered/ID Assigned entities.
 How can I obtain them?
 <details>
 <summary>Request URL</summary>
 <b>Production URL:</b> https://api.sam.gov/entity-information/v3/entities?api_key= < API Key >&samRegistered=No